 - They’ll put you in a holding cell.
 If there are a lot of arrests, it will take a while to get processed.

-- Firstly, you will have to answer a bunch of questions, such as what is your legal name, your address, birth date and an emergency contact.
+- Firstly, you will have to answer a bunch of questions, such as what your legal name is, your address, birth date and an emergency contact.

 - They’ll also ask you about your medical and mental history.